AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 There are similar experiences in Outer Wilds that leave you just as breathless.
 The most obvious example that comes to mind is the Sunless City, built by the Nomai in the underground caverns of Ember Twin for survival, as well as to carry out experiments at the High Energy Lab.

-{% include picture.html img="sunless-city" ext="jpg" alt="The Sunless City, built in the caverns of Ember Twin." %}
+{% include picture.html img="sunless-city.jpg" alt="The Sunless City, built in the caverns of Ember Twin." %}

 Unfortunately, this underground oasis, ripe with knowledge and secrets for you to uncover, is also quickly being buried in rising sand.
 Once you realize this for the first time, you find yourself immediately overwhelmed by a greater sense of urgency unlike anything you've experienced so far.